samirmakadia/vidstream/legal/terms_and_conditions.md

 ## 7. Intellectual Property

 ### Our Property
-- VidStream and its features are protected by intellectual property laws
+- VidMeet and its features are protected by intellectual property laws
 - Our trademarks, logos, and brand elements are our property
 - You may not use our intellectual property without permission